baasare/ananse/docs/_build/html/_sources/index.rst.txt

 Ananse Documentation
 ==================================
-The ``Ananse`` package is a python implementation of the ``litsearchr`` R package designed to partially automate search term selection and writing search strategies for systematic reviews.
+The ``Ananse`` package is a python package designed to partially automate search term selection and writing search strategies for systematic reviews.
 Read the documentation at
 `baasare.github.io/ananse <https://baasare.github.io/ananse/_build/html/index.html>`__